jszanto/gewisweb-vagrant/README.md

-This Vagrant configuration is intented to be used for development of [gewisweb](https://github.com/GEWIS/gewisweb "gewisweb").
+This Vagrant ([What is vagrant?](https://www.vagrantup.com/about.html "vagrant")) configuration is intented to be used for development of [gewisweb](https://github.com/GEWIS/gewisweb "gewisweb").
 To get started all you need is a fresh copy of the code from the git repo and then this Vagrant configuration will take care of the rest for you.
 Dependencies and the database schema are kept up to date automatically for you.
 All initial setup happens automatically as well.

 ### Setup instructions
 0. Install [Vagrant](https://www.vagrantup.com/downloads.html "Vagrant") and [Virtualbox](https://www.virtualbox.org/wiki/Downloads "Virtualbox")